syedsaud15/brickmark-real-estate/README.md

 <div align="center">

-### ⭐ If you like this project, consider giving it a Star.
+### ⭐ Star this repository if you found it useful.

-**Building beautiful digital experiences, one interface at a time.**
+**Automating software delivery through reliable DevOps pipelines.**

 </div>